SKim0523/Project-1-Simon/README.md

 1. The player looses if he/she makes mistake in replicating the sequence or take more than 10 seconds to replicate the sequence.
 2. Upon making mistake, the game round display resets to 0 and the steps of the Game Play is repeated again.

+## **MVP Goals**
+- A user can see and hear game sequences expressed in four different colors and tones.
+- A user can use a mouse to click the buttons to replicate sequences.
+- A user will hear tones that are associated to colors as he/she clicks.
+- A user can see the game round and winning status information that gets updated according to the game play.

+## **Stretch Goals**
+- Once the Start button is clicked, the four buttons of the game board  will  take color in order with an associated tone: (clockwise order) Red >> Blue >> Yellow >> Green
+- A user can modify the speed of the sequence play.
+- A timer displays time elapse for a given round and resets when a new round starts.